chris31389/blob-integration-tests/README.md

 This blog post has shown that we can execute integration tests locally which target a Docker container.
 Anyone with Docker installed and running can clone this repository, build and test it.
 They are not required to install or provision an instance of Redis to execute these tests.
 This should help speed up and improve the development process.

-There are limitations.
-Not all third party services can be containerised.
-Azure Service Bus is an example of this.
-Also not every third party service has a pre-made setup class.
-For example, with Cosmos, it is possible to setup, but there would need to be more code used to setup the Testcontainer.
-You would have to expose the correct ports and select the correct Docker container image.
+There are limitations:

+- Not all third party services can be containerised (e.g. Azure Service Bus)
+- Not every third party service has a pre-made setup class, which means there will need be a Testcontainer class written for the missing service.

 This repository is actively being developed and there are already people developing a cosmos and azurite Testcontainer setup class.
 As these get introduced, it will be quicker and easier to get started with these services.